dev-arindam-roy/dev-arindam-roy/README.md

 - 🌱 Worked with multiple reputed clients all over the world - US, UK, Australia, South Africa, Japan, Singapore.
 - 🌱 Worked as Dedicated Resource as well
+- 💻 I am very interested to work as a Project Lead / Team Lead on any custom product development.
+- 💞️ I am expert to handle or manage the learge and complex database structure.

 - 💞️ I’m looking to collaborate with an Organization where I will share my concepts, ideas, experience to build crms and problem solving products
 - 📫 Connect me @Email: arindam.roy.developer@gmail.com / @WhatsApp: +91 9836395513